everweij/typescript-result/readme.md

 #### Parameters

 - `fn` function to wrap.
 Can be synchronous or asynchronous.
+- `transformErrorFn` optional callback function to transform the caught error into a more meaningful error.

 **returns** a new function that returns a result.